-Zoom in-chair teeth whitening – But if you need something fast e.g. you have interview, wedding or formal, we recommend in-office teeth whitening which usually takes 45 minutes to one hour with few applications until you are happy with the colour of your teeth.
+Zoom in-chair teeth whitening – If you need something fast e.g. you have interview, wedding or formal, we recommend in-office teeth whitening which usually takes 45 minutes to one hour with few applications until you are happy with the colour of your teeth.
 With in-office whitening, you are required to avoid some foods and drinks for 24-48 hours to maintain white teeth.
-At the moment Zoom in-chair teeth whitening is $499 with $50 Cash back from Phillips till February 2019
+At the moment Zoom in-chair teeth whitening is $450.

 Are over the counter teeth whitening toothpastes or other products good for my teeth?

 We do not recommend any over the counter products for teeth whitening.
 As you are not aware of the concentration and strength of these products so best to stay clear of them.
 Some can cause more harm than the good they do in whitening your teeth.
-If you are interested in whitening your teeth, see the dentist, we know it is bit expensive than the over the counter products, but you will have the satisfaction that you are doing the right thing and under the supervision of dental professional.
+If you are interested in whitening your teeth, see our experienced dentist at Heritage dental Group.
+As we all know it is bit expensive than over the counter products, but you will have the satisfaction that you are doing the right thing and under the supervision of dental professional.

 What if I get sensitivity while or after whitening my teeth?

-Your dentist will provide you the whitening gel according to the condition of your teeth.
+Your dentist at Heritage Dental Group will provide you the teeth whitening gel according to the condition of your teeth.
 To reduce the sensitivity during and after whitening process, we recommend all our patients to use Tooth Mousse and relief gel after each application which prevents sensitivity.
 If the sensitivity persists, please see our dentist.

 Toothache or Dental emergency